EnzoBnl/enzobnl/spark.md

 ### Unified Memory Management (1.6+)
 Section based on the pull request document [Unified Memory Management in Spark 1.6](https://www.linuxprobe.com/wp-content/uploads/2017/04/unified-memory-management-spark-10000.pdf) by Andrew Or and Josh Rosen

+#### On-heap execution Space
 The **On-heap executor space** is divided in 2 regions:
-- **Execution region**: "buffering intermediate data when performing shuffles,joins, sorts and aggregations"
+- **Execution region**: buffering intermediate data when performing shuffles,joins, sorts and aggregations
 - **Storage region**:
   - caching data blocks to optimize for future accesses
+  - torrent broadcasts
-  - torrent broadcasts and sending large task results"
+  - sending large task results

-Execution. ​This region is used for buffering intermediate data when performing shuffles,joins, sorts and aggregations.
-The size of this region is configured throughspark.shuffle.memoryFraction (default 0.2)​.Storage.​ This region is mainly for caching data blocks to optimize for future accesses, but isalso used for torrent broadcasts and sending large task results.
-The size of this region isconfigured through ​spark.storage.memoryFraction (default 0.6)​

-park.memory.fraction (default 0.75):​ fraction of the heap space used forexecution and storage.
-The lower this is, the more frequently spills and cached dataeviction occur.
-The purpose of this config is to set aside memory for internal metadata,user data structures, and imprecise size estimation in the case of sparse, unusually largerecords.●spark.memory.storageFraction (default 0.5): ​The size of the storage regionwithin the space set aside by ​spark.memory.fraction​.
-Cached data may only beevicted if total storage exceeds this region.

 (B) Evict cached blocks, static storage reservation. ​This is like design (A) but with areserved storage region that execution memory cannot borrow from.
 Cached blocks areevicted only if actual storage exceeds this region.
 The size of the reserved region isconfigured through ​spark.memory.storageFraction (default 0.0)​ and fixed for theduration of the application.(C) Evict cached blocks, dynamic storage reservation. ​This is like design (B), except thestorage space is not statically reserved, but dynamically allocated.
 This difference is thatexecution can borrow as much of the storage space as is available. ​This is the chosendesign.